UMDBPP/PacketRaven/README.md

 #### Features:
 ###### current:
-- parse APRS packets from USB radio
+- parse APRS packets from USB TNC
 - retrieve packets from https://aprs.fi
 - synchronize with a PostGreSQL database
 - output packets to file